 If we pray for someone to be healed and God has plans to take them home–we are praying contrary to God’s will.

-–God’s wonderful plans include dying to this flesh, being extricated from family that disagrees with our faith, ridicule from colleagues who think Jesus was just a man, or possibly martyrdom for living out a faith before others who hate you.
+–God’s wonderful plans include dying to this flesh, being extricated from family that disagrees with their faith, ridicule from colleagues who think Jesus was just a man or myth, or possibly martyrdom for living out a faith before others who hate you.

 This is the history of the church…persecution, hunger, beatings, imprisonment, and all forms of death.

-The wonderful part is what these faithful martyrs are inheriting as a result of their faithfulness.
+The wonderful part is what these faithful martyrs have inherited as a result of their faithfulness.

 Mark 11:23 “For assuredly, I say to you, whoever says to this mountain, ‘Be removed and be cast into the sea,’ and does not doubt in his heart, but believes that those things he says will be done, he will have whatever he says.”